 We are a medical device company with a limited operating history.
 We are not profitable and have incurred losses since our inception.
-Substantial doubt exists about our ability to continue as a going concern as a result of recurring losses and an accumulated deficit.
+Our consolidated financial statements for the years ended December 31, 2012 and 2011 were prepared on a "going concern" basis and substantial doubt exists about our ability to continue as a going concern as a result of recurring losses and an accumulated deficit.
 We continue to incur research and development and general and administrative expenses related to our operations.
-Our net loss for the year ended December 31, 2013 was \$28.4 million, and our accumulated deficit as of December 31, 2013 was \$93.3 million.